-Alternative treatments include injections into the eye of steroids, steroid implants or a medication called anti-VEGF.
+Alternative treatments include injections into the eye of steroids, steroid implants or a medication called anti-vascular endothelial growth factor (anti-VEGF).
 These treatments carry higher risks.
-Some of these are licensed for use while others are not yet licensed.
+Some of these are licensed for use, while others are not yet licensed.
 These may become available on the NHS in the future.
 Please discuss this in more detail with your eye doctor.